 Advertisement

-Well if you’re a foreigner in Spain, especially one that matches the description of the stereotypical tourist from northern Europe, you will probably have been called this (although not necessarily to your face).
+If you’ve visited or lived in Spain, and you're a foreigner who matches the description of the stereotypical tourist from northern Europe, you will probably have been called guiri (although not necessarily to your face).

 In fact, the more informal online website Urban Dictionary paints a clearer picture of what guiri refers to: “a somewhat pejorative term for a foreigner, usually a tourist, who happens to be in Spain and stands out as being pretty obviously not a local.
 The term is usually used to refer to fairer-skinned people from the likes of Great Britain or Germany”.